TraceEntertains/wailmer/README.md

-# wailmer-ubuntu
+# wailmer
-An attempt at making the Spheal/hb-appstore dependency installation process more painless.
+An attempt at making the Spheal/hb-appstore building process more painless.

-Also, only run on Ubuntu/WSL Ubuntu.
-Stuff would probably go wrong if you ran this on something like msys2, arch, etc. (Debian should work though)

 # Usage